Finiteness of nonzero degree maps between three-manifolds: Domination onto non-geometric --manifolds

-\begin{remark} An elementary computation in hyperbolic geometry yields that $4\sinh(\frac\epsilon2)$ is the Euclidean length of the shortest geodesic on the boundary of a hyperbolic horocusp whose injectivity radius is at most $\epsilon$ (realized at points on the boundary).
-Moreover, the right-hand side of the inequality may be replaced by $\left(1-4\sinh\,(\frac{\epsilon}2)\right)\cdot\sqrt{\qf_\phi(j_*[\partial S])}$, if one takes mutually disjoint maximal horocusps instead of the Margulis horocusps in the definition of $\mathcal{W}_e$.
-This follows because the length of shortest geodesic on each component of $\partial{W}_e$ in this case is at least $1$, (cf. \cite{Ad}).
-The author thanks Ian Agol for this interesting improvement, although we shall only use the weaker inequality above to avoid technicalities. \end{remark}
+\begin{remark} By hyperbolic geometry, $4\sinh(\epsilon/2)$ is the Euclidean length of the shortest geodesic on the boundary of a hyperbolic horocusp whose pointwise injectivity radii are at most $\epsilon$ (maximized on the boundary).
+Note that the statement of Lemma \ref{isoperimetric} also makes sense when $\epsilon^*$ equals the Margulis constant $\epsilon_3$ for $\Hyp$, and it holds true since we can take $\epsilon^*$ approaching $\epsilon_3$ from below.
+The right-hand side of the inequality can be strengthened to be $\left(1-4\sinh(\epsilon/2)\right)\cdot\sqrt{\qf_\phi(j_*[\partial S])}$.
+In fact, if we consider mutually disjoint maximal horocusps, instead of the Margulis horocusps used in $\mathcal{W}_e$, the length of the shortest geodesic on $\partial{W}_e$ will be replaced by $1$, (see Adams \cite{Ad}).
+This nice improvement is pointed out to the author by I. Agol. \end{remark}